-Individuals can now be barred from the premises of government and non-government schools, preschools, and children’s services centre for up to 3 months.
-The maximum penalty for non-compliance with a barring order is $2,500.
+Individuals can now be barred from the premises of government and non-government schools, preschools, and children’s services centres for up to 3 months.
+The maximum penalty for non-compliance with a barring order is $2500.

-People behaving in an unacceptable manner, or posing an immediate threat to the safety of another person, can be directed by authorised people to leave the school, preschool, or children’s service for up to 48 hours.
+People behaving in an unacceptable manner, or posing an immediate threat to the safety of another person, can be directed by authorised people to leave the school, preschool, or children’s services centre for up to 48 hours.

 The Act provides for the employment of teachers and other employees in government schools, preschools and children’s services centres and sets out provisions in relation to their conditions of employment.

 Various department policies support the operation of the legislation.
 You can search for a department policy for more specific information.